-MARSHFIELD, MA (WHDH) - The Marshfield community held a rally of support Tuesday for the high school’s longtime football coach who was recently forced out of his job.
+MARSHFIELD, MASS.
+(WHDH) - The Marshfield community held a rally of support Tuesday for the high school’s longtime football coach who was recently forced out of his job.

 Lou Silva was the head football coach for Marshfield High School for 36 years.
 Last week, school administrators told Silva his position would be open for the 2017 season and he would have to re-apply along with outside applicants.
 Silva is retired from teaching but Marshfield School Superintendent Jeffrey Granatino said that is not the only reason Silva’s job is open.